shyampurk/kitchen-tracker/README.md

 <img src="/imgs/Screenshot-3.jpg" align="center" width="250" >

 Step 6 - In order to simulate the consumption of inventory, you can choose to take out some portions of the stored consumable from the container.
 Alternatively, you can also choose to refill the container.
-Either ways, you will notice that the app screen is updated with the new container weigh figures and visual level indicator.
+Either ways, you will notice that the app screen is updated with the new container weight value and visual level indicator.

 Step 7 - If you want to reconfigure the container ( with a different label and/or threshold & expiry validity) , you can press the Reset button on the settings screen, after selecting the container ID.
 Once done, repeat step 3 to re-register the container with the new settings.
 Now you can return to the main screen and keep repeating step 6, to monitor the inventory status on the app.